Skip to main content

 Dir.
 Federico Zampaglione

 As with most gialli, Tulpa’s highlights are its extended and elaborate murder sequences.
-Opening with one of the most vicious and brutal scenes in recent memory, a kinky sex game is interrupted by a killer clad in long dark raincoat, fedora and black leather gloves, who uses a blade to slash one of the participants to death as the other looks on helplessly while trussed up on the bed.
-Another stand out scene begins with a prolonged and creepy stalking sequence and culminates with a character being tied to a carousel and having her face slashed by pertinently placed barbed wire every time she goes around.
+Opening with one of the most vicious and brutal scenes in recent memory, a kinky sex game is interrupted by a killer clad in long dark raincoat, fedora and black leather gloves, who uses a blade to slash one of the participants to death as the other looks on while helplessly trussed up on the bed.
+Another stand out scene begins with a prolonged and creepy stalking sequence and culminates with a character being tied to a carousel and having her face slashed by conveniently placed barbed wire every time she goes around.
 Alone in her impossibly vast and shadowy home, another hapless member of the club is doused in boiling water and viciously stabbed to death.
-At times Tulpa resembles a combination of Lizard in a Woman’s Skin and All the Colours of the Dark, with its heady delirium, secret societies, sexual deviancy and potentially unreliable narrator.
+At times Tulpa resembles a combination of Lizard in a Woman’s Skin and All the Colours of the Dark, with its heady delirium, secret societies, sexual exploitation and potentially unreliable narrator.
 In Tibetan mysticism, ‘Tulpa’ is a manifestation of mental energy; a thought that has taken physical form.
 With its pseudo-philosophical musings and talk of mystical transcendentalism, the film hints that otherworldly, supernatural occurrences are afoot.

 Popular posts from this blog